 How do you know that God is calling you to be a Sister?
-It’s a good question and the answer may become clear through a process of questioning, exploring and taking time to listen at a deep level to God’s voice in your heart.
+The answer may become clear through a process of questioning, exploring and taking time to listen at a deep level to God’s voice in your heart.
 This process is called discernment.
 Discernment leads to a decision, and for us, that decision takes place on a journey among friends.

 The Dominican Sisters of Peace offer a number of opportunities for you to be among friends along your journey.
 The discernment process gives you the opportunity to meet our Sisters and get a taste of our life of prayer, community, study, and ministry.